Hikipeko/knowledge-garden/University/Winter 2023/EECS 489/Transport Layer 489.md

 The sequence number for a segment is the ==byte-stream number== of the first byte in the segment, not the number of segments.
 The first segment gets sequence number 0, the second segment gets 1000.

-Thea ACK number is the sequence number of the next byte the receiver is expecting from sender.
+The ACK number is the sequence number of the next byte the receiver is expecting from sender.
 TCP is **cumulative acknowledgements** as it only acknowledges bytes up to the first missing byte in the stream.

 The receiver have two choices for out-of-order segments: